Just like the podiatrist, the orthotist is also responsible for treating a variety of foot problems.

 An orthotist takes care of making custom foot orthotics, as suggested by their name.

-Most orthotists have a college diploma in orthotic and prosthetic technology.
+Most orthotists have a diploma in orthotic and prosthetic clinical method.

 However, this qualification is not enough to assess the foot, make a diagnosis or even prescribe foot orthoses.